-- b.
-A teacher of electrical engineering or of electrical science.
-As such, under general direction, he shall have taken responsibility for instruction in electrical subjects in a school of recognized standing: he shall have been in the active practise of his profession for at least five years.
-Any years of experience as defined in paragraph "a" that the applicant may have had as an electrical engineer, shall be considered the equivalent of the same number of years of experience as "a teacher of electrical subjects." - c.
+- c.
 A person regularly employed in electrical or closely allied work for at least five years, who, by inventions or by proficiency in electrical science, the electrical arts, or electrical literature, or as an executive of an electrical enterprise of large scope, has attained a standing equivalent to that required for Members under paragraphs "a" and "b."
 In the case of such an executive the applicant must be qualified to take responsible charge of the broader features of electrical engineering involved in the work under his direction. - 6.
 An Associate shall be not less than twenty-one years of age and shall be either: - a.
 An electrical engineer by profession. - b.
 A teacher of electrical subjects. - c.
 A person who is qualified to fill a subordinate position in engineering work, or who is identified, in a responsible capacity, with an electrical enterprise. - 7.
-In all cases, graduation from the electrical course of a school of engineering of recognized standing shall be considered the equivalent of one year's electrical experience. - 7a.
-The Board of Directors may in the By-laws provide for persons having qualifications of an Enrolled Student, with such privileges, dues, and requirements as the By-laws may from time to time provide.
-But, such Enrolled Students, though called Student Members, shall not be deemed to be members of the Institute in the sense of being corporate members, and may acquire membership only subject to the conditions and requirements of the Constitution. - 8.
+In all cases, graduation from the electrical course of a school of engineering of recognized standing shall be considered the equivalent of one year's electrical experience. - 8.
 Honorary Members may be chosen from among those who have rendered acknowledged eminent service to electrical engineering or its allied sciences.

-ARTICLE III
+ARTICLE III.

-Admission, Transfer, and Expulsion of Members
+Admission, Transfer and Expulsion of Members